Hypocry/ML1.01/README.md

-# AI-Powered Notebook Collection 🧠🐾⚙️
+# DEX MACHINE LEARNING 1.01 projects

 This repository contains a collection of Jupyter notebooks forming an AI-driven project.
 It seems to focus on image recognition (such as cat vs dog classification), fuel consumption analysis, and possibly an automated feeding system.
 Each notebook has a specific role in this ecosystem.